rm-hull/spidev-test/README.md

 ## What is this for?

-If you are experiencing issues with the SPI interface on Raspberry Pi or other Linux-based single-board computers, this program (plus a single jumper or wire) will confirm whether SPI is working properly.
+If you are experiencing issues with the [SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) bus on Raspberry Pi or other Linux-based single-board computers, this program (plus a single jumper or wire) will confirm whether SPI is working properly.

 ## Building on Raspberry Pi / Orange Pi